ordina-jworks/ordina-jworks.github.io/_posts/2022-12-23-aws-lambda-snapstart-spring-cloud-function.md

 - Explain we published a new version using the Console
 - Show new version (image)
 <img src="{{ '/img/2022-12-23-aws-lambda-snapstart-spring-cloud-function/summary-snapstart.jpeg' | prepend: site.baseurl }}" alt="Summary lambda with SnapStart" class="image fit">
+## Conclusion
+SnapStart is a really great feature and can save a lot of time in your application flow.
+It's a feature that should have been present already as it comes a bit too late.
+// TODO: write more